Lady Sings the Blues (Billie Holiday album)

-Lady Sings the Blues is an album by American jazz vocalist Billie Holiday released in December 1956.
+Lady Sings the Blues is an album by the American jazz vocalist Billie Holiday, released in December 1956.
 It was Holiday's last album released on Clef Records; the following year, the label would be absorbed by Verve Records.
 Lady Sings the Blues was taken from sessions taped during 1954 and 1956.
 It was released simultaneously with her ghostwritten autobiography of the same name.

 Content

-Taken from sessions taped during 1954–56, Lady Sings the Blues features Holiday backed by tenor saxophonist Paul Quinichette, trumpeter Charlie Shavers, pianist Wynton Kelly, and guitarist Kenny Burrell.
-Though Holiday's voice had arguably deteriorated by the 1950s, the album is well regarded – in a 1956 review, Down Beat awarded the album 5 out of 5 stars, and had this to say about the co-current book:
+Taken from sessions taped during 1954–1956, Lady Sings the Blues features Holiday backed by tenor saxophonist Paul Quinichette, trumpeter Charlie Shavers, pianist Wynton Kelly, and guitarist Kenny Burrell.
+Though Holiday's voice had arguably deteriorated by the 1950s, the album is well regarded – in a 1956 review, DownBeat awarded the album 5 out of 5 stars, and had this to say about the co-current book:

 Lady Sings The Blues is Billie Holiday's autobiography [...] she tries to get the reader on her side of the mirror, so don't expect a three-dimensional view of the subject.
 The book was written with William Dufty, assistant to the editor of the New York Post [...]
 Seldom in the book does she talk about her singing[.]

 On November 10, 1956, Holiday appeared in concert at Carnegie Hall in front of a sold-out crowd.
-The show was planned to commemorate the edition of her autobiography, some paragraphs being read during the performance.
+The show was planned to commemorate the edition of her autobiography, some paragraphs being read and interspersed during the musical performance.